irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 ### Changes Summary
 Nerfed ECM cooldown to 150 seconds, nerfing it for both stealth and loud.
 Cooldown gain per kill reduced from 6 to 4 seconds.
 ECM duration in loud increased to 9 seconds to compensate much longer breaks in between uses.
 Healing gained per kill was increased to also compensate longer intervals in-between activations.
 Temporary dodge now requires 3 kills, provides 5% less dodge, but for a longer duration to compensate breaks between uses.
 This perk deck is simply too good, and the main reason for that is just the ECM stun effect.
-Making ECMs activate less often allows for stun spammibility of this deck to go down, while other buffs, both to the deck and artful dodger skill tree, keep player survivability at roughly the same level.
+Making ECMs activate less often allows for stun spam'ibility of this deck to go down, while other buffs, both to the deck and artful dodger skill tree, keep player survivability at roughly the same level if used correctly.

 ### Build(s) to try
 Barebone skills - get additional dodge and "bullseye" for armor gating, rest is up to you.